 The HPSSC reports as an enterprise fund.
-This presentation is designed to be corporate-like in that all business-type activities are consolidated into one organization-wide total.
+This presentation is designed to be corporate-like in that all business type activities are consolidated into one organization-wide total.
 The HPSSC is presented in these basic financial statements prepared in conformity with generally accepted accounting principles in the United States of America.
-These statements include the financial results from inception through December 31, 2010.
+These statements include the financial results for the year ending December 31, 2011.